gustavoespitia/julia_in_codespaces/README.md

 On the green box (<> Code), select Codespaces and clic in plus (+) sign to add a new codespaces

-When the Codespace is running for the first time, add a file folder with the name .devcontainer at top of folder structure
+When the Codespace is running for the first time, add a file folder with the name .devcontainer at top of folder structure and copy the devcontainer.json file that you find in this repository.

-Inside .devcontainer folder create a file with the name devcontainer.json with this seven lines:
+devcontainer.json only has this seven lines:
       {
-      	"name": "Julia (Community)",
+      	"name": "Julia (Community)",, and
       	"image": "ghcr.io/julia-vscode/julia-devcontainer",
       	"extensions": ["julialang.language-julia"],
       	"postCreateCommand": "/julia-devcontainer-scripts/postcreate.jl",